The ancestors of the Westington family brought their name to England

 Early Notables of the Westington family (pre 1700)

-Another 107 words (8 lines of text) are included under the topic Early Westington Notables in all our PDF Extended History products and printed products wherever possible.
+Edward Weston (1566-1635), was a Roman Catholic controversialist, son of...
+Another 166 words (12 lines of text) are included under the topic Early Westington Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Westington family to Ireland